erSubhashThapa/100daysofcode/r2-log.md

   ### Notes:
   - ### Step 4:
-  In Step 4, change the file to the mysql verson you just downloaded.
+  In Step 4, change the file to the MySQL version you just downloaded.

   <img src="log_imgs/step4_6-1.PNG" width="500">